eclipse-kura/kura/_posts/builtin/2017-10-23-nvidiatm-triton-server-inference-engine.md

     io.grpc.StatusRuntimeException: RESOURCE_EXHAUSTED: gRPC message exceeds maximum size 4194304
     ```

-> Pay attention on the ports used for communicating with the Triton Server.
-The default ports are the 8000-8002, but these are tipically used by Kura for debug purposes.
-> Pay attention on the ports used for communicating with the Triton Server.
+> **Note**: Pay attention on the ports used for communicating with the Triton Server.
 The default ports are the 8000-8002, but these are tipically used by Kura for debug purposes.

 ## Nvidia™ Triton Server installation